-Start: September 2019
+Start: August 2019

-End: August 2020
+End: July 2020

-We want to find safe treatments that can make the placenta more effective and help these babies grow as they should, in order to reduce the risk of stillbirth and improve lifelong health.
+We want to find safe treatments that can make the placenta more effective.
+This would help these babies grow as they should, and reduce the risk of stillbirth and improve lifelong health.

-Getting medicine to the baby in pregnancy
+Getting medicine to the placenta in pregnancy

 Join the fight against baby loss

 Tommy's funds research across the UK investigating the reasons for miscarriage, stillbirth and premature birth.
 W